Walking & Biking

 - Humboldt State Harry Griffith Station - Located outside of Harry Griffith Hall.

-- Humboldt State Jolly Giant Commons Station - Located at the lower level of the Jolly Giant Commons (refer to the HSU campus map)
+- Humboldt State Jolly Giant Commons Station - Located at the lower level of the Jolly Giant Commons.
+(For HSU locations, please refer to this HSU campus map.)

-All anyone needs to use the bicycle sharing program is access to Zagster's smartphone app.
+All anyone needs to use the bicycle sharing program is access to the free Movatic smartphone app.
 The app provides three different riding options:

 Bike & Ride on Transit Systems